jabrown85/chrome/README.md

 ## The tasks

-to run the spider without delayed job, run 'heroku run rake go_to_google:execute'
+to run the spider without delayed job, run `heroku run rake go_to_google:execute`

-to run the spider without delayed job, run 'heroku run rake go_to_google_delay:execute'
+to run the spider without delayed job, run `heroku run rake go_to_google_delay:execute`